 - Contact Form 7.
 Simple but very powerful WordPress contact form plugin.
 Create any contact or even lead generation forms with this plugin.

-It’s not recommended to clog Wordpress with dozens of plugins as it can decrease site’s performance.
+If you want more plugin recommendations, here is our guide on best WordPress plugins.
+But remember – it’s not recommended to clog Wordpress with dozens of plugins as it can decrease the site’s performance.
 Keep your WordPress clean by installing only essential plugins and delete the ones you are not using.

 The look of WordPress site can be changed by applying themes.
 There are free and premium WordPress themes.
 Some of them are universal and can be used on any website.
 Others are built for a very specific purpose, for example, the e-commerce themes.